zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Prerequisite

-* As specified in [method-get-del-ns-ips].
+* As specified in [get-del-ns-ips].

 ### Ordered description of steps to be taken to execute the method

-1. Using [method-get-del-ns-ips] get the IP addresses to the name servers ("name server IPs").
+1. Using [get-del-ns-ips] get the IP addresses to the name servers ("name server IPs").

-1. Create an NS query for apex of the Child Zone with the RD flag unset and send that to the *name server IPs*.
+2. Create an NS query for apex of the Child Zone with the RD flag unset and send that to the *name server IPs*.

-2. Ignore response unless AA flag is set.
+3. Ignore response unless AA flag is set.

-3. Collect all the unique NS records in the answer sections of the responses and extract the name server names.
+4. Collect all the unique NS records in the answer sections of the responses and extract the name server names.

-4. Create a set of name servers names ("Name Server Names") as collected from zone.
+5. Create a set of name servers names ("Name Server Names") as collected from zone.

-5. Return *Name Server Names*.
+6. Return *Name Server Names*.

 ### Outcome(s)